 (The Recovery Village)

-Even if their friends or family share their love of shopping, people with a shopping addiction usually shop alone.
+Even if their friends or family share their love of shopping, one of the lesser known shopping addiction facts is that people with a shopping addiction usually shop alone.
 According to shopping addiction statistics, almost 33% of shoppers receive criticism from their friends and family about their shopping habits.

 7. Around 96% of people admit they are making impulsive purchases either in stores or online.

 Online shopping addiction research shows that approximately 64% of people shop impulsively on the Internet, while 77% do that in land-based stores.
 On average, people admit that they spend $81.75 on impulsive online purchases, while they spend $85.85 in stores.
 On the other hand, more than 52% of compulsive shoppers buy items because they don’t want to miss out on a deal, and 6% feel pressured by friends or online promotions.